Nihalsaeed/mykindofdairy/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Inspired by the original HTML journal application
-- Built with Flutter for cross-platform compatibility
-- Uses SharedPreferences for reliable local storage

 ## 📞 Support

-For support, email [your-email@example.com] or open an issue in the repository.
+For support, email [nihalsaeed@gmail.com] or open an issue in the repository.